Ashifatu/Database-design-1/README.md

 I will be role-playing here a bit to determine the purpose of this database.
 This is because the purpose of the database will determine the design specifications of this database or warehouse being built.
 The purpose of this database is to collect and store orders and sales data.
 We would not be storing this data for the purpose of analytics.
 Hence, the design considerations for this particular database will be suited for an Online Transaction Processing (OLTP) configuration.
 The database will be write intensive and normalized to reduce redundencies and save space.
 If we were more concerned with analyzing or visualizing the sales data showed here, and Online Analytical Process (OLAP) will be suitable, and denormalized tables within the database will be more appropriate.

 ### Understand the information required

+WIthin the CSV file being migrated, there are 18 columns and 9,800 rows.
+In the below table, see the details of the 18 columns that make up the dataset

 | Column name | Description | Datatype |
 | ----------- | ----------- | ---------|